umccr/orcabus/lib/workload/stateless/stacks/postgres-manager/README.md

 }
 ```

-Once the configuration has been added, the stack will create the relevant new database and roles specified.
+Once the configuration has been added, the stack will create the relevant new database and role specified.
 The SQL
-command is executed to the Db with AWS Custom Resource where the lambda is triggered on resource update.
+command is executed to the Db with AWS Custom Resource where the configuration has changed.

-Changing the microservice config will also execute changes to the role by updating the cloud formation stack props.
+Changing the microservice authType is also possible by updating the stack props configuration as above.
 E.g.
 the `metadata_manager` is set to `user-pass` connection and a new configuration where it changes to use
 `rds_iam`, the changes will update the login details in the database.